chopin2256/great-jones/README.md

 # JSON to Data Project

 ## What the script does
-This script will create a table with appropriate data types, assumed by the values of the data.
-If the json file is different, a very simple technique is used to create a new table.
-The following technique is:
+This script will flatten and output a json file into objects.
+Then it will create a table with appropriate data types, assumed by the values of the data.
+Finally, we import the data into the tables using PostGre's COPY command.
+The json files must be stored in the json directory and also must be in the format of:

-<code>CREATE TABLE IF NOT EXISTS</code>
+<code>schemaname_tablename.json</code>

-This let's us run the above command on every json run, and if the table al
+Following this format will recognize each file source as its own table in specified schemas.
+The way this works is by splitting the filenames with the delimiter "_".

 ## Code Structure
 * <b>main.py</b> - <i>entry point</i>